How Your Skin Colour is Linked to Your Mental Health

 Genetic changes are normally slow to occur, and indeed we are little changed since the end of the Paleolithic era.
 Our ancient genome has an average mutation rate of 0.5% per million years, meaning it “still resides for the greater part in the Paleolithic era.”

 However, non-genetic adaptations do occur fairly quickly, by comparison.
 Environmental factors such as sun exposure affect our characteristics, including skin colour, without altering our DNA sequence.
 Even so, it can still take several thousand years for these variations to occur.
-So, thousand years from now, white people living in places such as Australia and South Africa will become darker.
+So, thousands of years from now, white people living in places such as Australia and South Africa will become darker.
 Black people living in cold climes will become paler.
 Plenty of scope there for more hate crime, if we survive that long.

 We Homo sapiens are the last remaining species belonging to the Homo genus.
 So far, over 20 species of extinct humans have been identified.
 Sometimes, they even co-existed.

 If we sapiens struggle to get along, and frequently fight over our perceived differences, how on earth did those different species of human manage to rub along together?
 It’s impossible to tell, but it’s probably a good job that they had limited weapons capacity and hadn’t discovered nuclear fission.
-If you think someone with a different skin colour is a threat, you should have met Homo erectus, a human that existed for the best part of two million years.
+If you think someone with a different skin colour poses a threat, you should have met Homo erectus, a species of human that existed for the best part of two million years.
 These strong, large people could have knocked ten bells out of all of us, just with their bare hands.

 As the title of an article in Newsweek proclaimed, in August 2014, “There is no such thing as race”.
 Written by Robert Wald Sussman, author of the book The Myth of Race: The Troubling Persistence of an Unscientific Idea, this article describes how, in 1950, an international panel of experts at UNESCO issued a statement confirming that “race” is not a biological reality; it is a myth.